EbbyRaymundo/project-jal/README.md

 ![example story](src/photos/jal.png "Story board of the master.slime file.")

-The most important constraint of Jal is that **you are limited to 4 choices per situation**.\
+The most important constraint of Jal is that **you are limited to 4 choices per Situation**.\
 The second most important thing to remember is that **NUMBERING FOR ITEMS, SITUATIONS, AND CHOICES START AT 0**!\
 It is very important that when you are formatting your file, you **separate your components with a '~' within a line**.
 This is used as the separator for the regex finder to split up the line.
 That also means you shouldn't use any '~' within your text to not set everything on fire.\
 A design decision that was decided upon was that you should be able to acquire duplicates of the same Item.
 This is because it fit the original artistic vision of being able to loop back to the same point in time and re-encounter something.
 If you would like to change this, you can add a playerItemList.contains(itemKey) check within the Inventory.addPlayerItem() method to see if the player already has the Item beforehand.\